-Diagnosis codes should be flagged with the P prefix if they required:
+Diagnosis codes for conditions present at the time of admission should be flagged with the P prefix if they required:

 - Commencement, alteration or adjustment of therapeutic treatment or

 - Diagnostic procedures, or

 - Increased clinical care and/or monitoring.

 There can be more than one code flagged with the P prefix.